Oregon vs. Michigan College Basketball Predictions & Picks - December 2

 Oregon Performance Insights

-- The Ducks outscore opponents by 8.2 points per game (scoring 81.5 points per game to rank 64th in college basketball while allowing 73.3 per outing to rank 227th in college basketball) and have a +49 scoring differential overall.
+- The Ducks average 81.5 points per game (63rd in college basketball) while giving up 73.3 per contest (232nd in college basketball).
+They have a +49 scoring differential overall and outscore opponents by 8.2 points per game.

-- The 36 rebounds per game Oregon averages rank 79th in the country, and are 3.5 more than the 32.5 its opponents collect per outing.
+- Oregon averages 36.0 rebounds per game (79th in college basketball) while allowing 32.5 per contest to its opponents.
+It outrebounds opponents by 3.5 boards per game.

-- Oregon makes 8 three-pointers per game (123rd in college basketball) while shooting 36.4% from beyond the arc (85th in college basketball).
+- Oregon hits 8.0 three-pointers per game (125th in college basketball) while shooting 36.4% from beyond the arc (80th in college basketball).
 It is making 1.5 more threes per outing than its opponents, who drain 6.5 per game while shooting 32.2%.

-- The Ducks rank 72nd in college basketball by averaging 101.2 points per 100 possessions on offense, and defensively are 219th in college basketball, allowing 91 points per 100 possessions.
+- The Ducks' 101.2 points per 100 possessions on offense rank 72nd in college basketball, and the 91.0 points they allow per 100 possessions rank 222nd in college basketball.

+- Oregon has committed 8.8 turnovers per game (20th in college basketball play), 3.0 fewer than the 11.8 it forces on average (215th in college basketball).

+- The Wolverines outscore opponents by 6.9 points per game (posting 81.9 points per game, 59th in college basketball, and allowing 75.0 per contest, 265th in college basketball) and have a +48 scoring differential.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.